webprofusion/certify-docs/docs/deployment/tasks/exchange.md

 Things to consider when administering certificates for exchange and IIS:

 ### Things to avoid
-- Never delete a certificate from the certificate store while it is still in use by a service, this will break the service and you will need to re-assign a new certificate to the service.
-Certify The Web will maintain it's own certificates in the store and by default will remove them when they are definitely no longer required.
+- Never delete a certificate from the certificate store while it is still in use by a service, this will break the service and you will need to re-assign a new certificate to the service. *Certify Certificate Manager* will maintain it's own certificates in the store and by default will remove them when they are definitely no longer required.
 - Never revoke a certificate unless the private key has been compromised.
 Revoking a certificate will break any services using that certificate and is almost never required.

 ### Only use valid fully qualified domain names (or valid wildcard names)